 - Bring coloring books (these are great for toddlers and younger children (these are great for toddlers and younger children) and books

-The Number One Most Important Tip For Driving With Kids, Either During the Day or Overnight:
+The Number One Most Important Tip For Road Tripping With Kids, Either During the Day or Overnight:

 Don’t make the mistake that we did.
 Have a puke bucket readily available.
 On our last trip, for the return drive, we decided to leave around naptime and get home around 1:00 AM.
 We could nap when the kids napped the next day and not be total zombies from driving overnight.
 An hour into our trip, the kids were all sound asleep and Ben and I made the mistake of high-fiving each other over how great our plan was.
 Then, Josie started throwing up in her sleep.
 Yep.
 That happened.
 Theo got sick next and we ended up having to stop at a hotel for the night, only about 4 hours into our 12-hour drive.

 Let me tell you.
-The worst possible scenario when traveling with children is for them to throw-up in your vehicle.
+The worst possible scenario when traveling with a little one is for them to throw-up in your vehicle.
 I’ll spare you the rest of the details, but IT WAS TERRIBLE.

-I hope this gives you a bit of an idea of whether you should drive overnight or during the day with your children.
+I hope this gives you a bit of an idea of whether you should drive overnight or during the day with your children with tips for each way.
 Happy traveling!

 The ladies of the Babywise Friendly Blogging Network are all blogging today on different topics of travel!
 Check out each post via the link below.

 Chronicles of a Babywise Mom: Four Best Tips for Traveling with Four Kids

 The Journey of Parenthood: How to Successfully Travel with an Infant

 Team Cartwright: How To Teach Your Kids About the World Without Leaving Home